Love Drop-In Center

 The Problem

 In Columbus there is limited access for mothers with children struggling with substance abuse disorder to receive help.
-On Sullivant Ave there are womxn who have been brutally murdered by cops, men with and without uniforms.
+On Sullivant Ave there are women and girls who have been brutally murdered by men with and without uniforms.
 Some of the stories made national headlines.
-Trans-womxn are more prone to violence than women and there are no safe houses for those who are over 24 years of age.
-There are womxn who are deaf and who do they contact when they are violated?
+Trans-women are more prone to violence than women and there are no safe houses for those who are over 24 years of age.
+There are women who are deaf and who do they contact when they are violated?
 In 2020, the Hilltop’s Infant Mortality was 13.6% compared to 6.9 in Franklin County, 7% at the state level and 5.7% at the national average.
 The numbers are worse when you look at specific ethnic groups.
-Only in Ohio’s capital an extinct baby kangaroo born in the Columbus zoo has a better life expectancy than a baby born in the Hilltop.
+Only in Ohio’s capital an extinct baby kangaroo born in the Columbus Zoo has a better life expectancy than a baby born in the Hilltop.

 The Solution